Kwinno/freeCAD/README.md

 # Installation
 - Download the latest version from GitHub.
-- Navigate to **sql/new users/**, and import that SQL file on your database.
+- Upload the *hydrid.sql* file to your database.
+(We recommend using a seperate user besides Root for security reasons)
 - Move the contents from the *Upload* folder, into your website directory.
 - Navigate to **includes/connect.php**, and open it with a text-editor.
 - Change the database information to yours.